RapidtSoftware/DatePickr/README.md

 	<script src="path/to/datepickr.min.js"></script>
 	<link rel="stylesheet" href="path/to/datepickr.min.css"/>

-Please see the [DatePickr Github Page](http://rapidtsoftware.github.io/DatePickr/) or [examples directory](tree/master/examples/) for examples.
+Please see the [DatePickr Github Page](http://rapidtsoftware.github.io/DatePickr/) or [examples directory](https://github.com/RapidtSoftware/DatePickr/tree/master/examples/) for examples.
+For the API see the [wiki](https://github.com/RapidtSoftware/DatePickr/wiki/)

 ##Bugs and Feature Requests

 Found a bug?
 Want to suggest a feature request?
-Then please submit an [issue](http://github.com/RapidtSoftware/DatePickr/issues/).
+Then please submit an [issue](https://github.com/RapidtSoftware/DatePickr/issues/).